-Try my Fenugreek Seed Tea (1 or 2 cups a day): Crush 2 teaspoons of fenugreek seeds and boil in a cup of water over the stove for 10-15 minutes.
+Try my Fenugreek Seed Tea (1 or 2 cups a day): Crush 2 teaspoons of fenugreek seeds and boil in 2 cups of water over the stove for 10-15 minutes.
 Allow to cool then add another cup of cold water and ice to make a cooling refreshing tea.

 Other natural remedies or treatments for hot flashes (without using hormones)

 A healthy diet and regular exercise will help reduce all the symptoms of menopause.
 An anti-inflammatory diet is best for hot flushes.